JimDesu/basis-lang/spec.md

 A pointer-to-`Int32` as an UPDATE parameter is `^Int32&`, with `^` as prefix and `&` as suffix on opposite sides of the type &mdash; visually distinct, no token blob.
 The two markers serve unrelated roles: `^` is a type former, indicating the parameter's type is a pointer; `&` is a mode marker on the parameter position the type inhabits.
 Their visual separation reflects that role separation.

 The two placements agree on what the markers mean &mdash; `'` is CREATE, `&` is UPDATE, and `~` is DISPOSE in both &mdash; and differ only on placement to suit the surrounding syntax.
-The named-context placement attaches the marker to the binding name because there is one; the nameless-context placement attaches the marker to the type because there is no name to attach it to.
+In a named declaration the marker is a prefix on the name; in a nameless context the marker is a suffix on the type, since there is no name to carry it.

-### 6.3 The Same-Scope Rule

-Within any scope, **two-or-more identifiers that differ only by mode-character marking must not coexist.** The rule is symmetric across all three pairs: `x` and `'x` are mutually exclusive; `x` and `&x` are mutually exclusive; `'x` and `&x` are mutually exclusive.
-The rule applies both to identifiers introduced into a scope by binding (parameters, receivers, captures, local slots) and to command-parameter-list declarations: a command may not be declared with two parameters whose names collide modulo marker.

-The motivation is reader confidence.
-Two textually-similar names referring to genuinely different slots in the same context produce a class of subtle reader-bugs &mdash; did this read from the CREATE slot or the reference slot?
-Forbidding the coexistence costs a rename; the benefit is that scope-local reasoning never has to disambiguate near-identical names.

-A separate concern is passing a single slot at multiple modes in one call.
-A caller passing a value `x` into a callee may legitimately pass `x` at one parameter position and `'x` (or `&x`) at another in the same call.
-The same-scope rule does not forbid this &mdash; the call-site argument list is not a scope, and the modes refer to roles at the call boundary, not to identifiers in the caller's scope.
-The aliasing concern this raises &mdash; the same caller-slot bound under two mode contracts simultaneously &mdash; is an aliasing question, separately addressed by the rule that disallows binding a single slot at CREATE and UPDATE positions in the same call (since the resulting aliasing would defeat copy-restore failure-atomicity).

-### 6.4 Call-Boundary Mechanics
+### 6.3 Call-Boundary Mechanics

 The call-boundary mechanics realize the per-mode contracts at the operational level.
-The type-system rules of &sect;&sect;6.1&ndash;6.3 and the static analyses of &sect;&sect;6.5, 6.13, 6.14 commit to behavior; the call-boundary mechanism is what makes that behavior real.
+The type-system rules of &sect;&sect;6.1&ndash;6.2 and the static analyses of &sect;&sect;6.4, 6.12, 6.13 commit to behavior; the call-boundary mechanism is what makes that behavior real.

+A single caller slot may be supplied to more than one parameter in one call.
+Binding the same slot at both a CREATE and an UPDATE position in a single call is forbidden: the resulting aliasing would defeat copy-restore failure-atomicity, since the two writes-back would race on the same storage.

 **READ parameters** are passed by value at the observable level.
 The callee receives a copy of the caller's slot.
 The caller's slot is bit-identical to its pre-call state after the call, regardless of whether the call succeeds or fails.
-Implementation latitude: the implementation may pass READ parameters by reference under the hood, since the transitive READ contract (&sect;6.5) precludes the writes that would make by-reference observable; the language commits to by-value at the *observable* level only.
+Implementation latitude: the implementation may pass READ parameters by reference under the hood, since the transitive READ contract (&sect;6.4) precludes the writes that would make by-reference observable; the language commits to by-value at the *observable* level only.

 **CREATE and UPDATE parameters** are passed by **call-by-copy-restore**.
 The callee receives a copy of the caller's slot value, operates on the copy, and on *successful* return the (possibly-modified) copy is written back to the caller's slot.
 On *failure*, no write-back occurs; the caller's slot is bit-identical to its pre-call state.